 Goodwill and intangible assets with indefinite useful lives are not amortized.
 Goodwill represents the excess fair value of consideration transferred over the fair value of net assets acquired in business combinations.
-The carrying value of goodwill and indefinite lived intangible assets are not amortized, but are annually tested for impairment and more often if there is an indicator of impairment.
-The Company has two reporting units.
+The carrying value of goodwill and indefinite lived intangible assets are not amortized, but are tested annually for impairment and more often if there is an indicator of impairment.
+The Company has determined that it has two reporting units, and allocates goodwill to the reporting units for the purposes of the annual test for impairment.

-As of January 1, 2014, the Company completed its annual impairment test.
+The Company's annual goodwill impairment test is performed on January 1 each year.
 No goodwill impairment charges were recorded in the periods presented.